tilgovi/dom-anchor-text-quote/README.md

 For more information on `Range` see
 [the documentation](https://developer.mozilla.org/en-US/docs/Web/API/Range).

-For more information on the fragment selector see
+For more information on the text quote selector see [the specification](http://www.w3.org/TR/annotation-model/#text-quote-selector).
-[the specification](http://www.w3.org/TR/annotation-model/#text-quote-selector).

 Installation